 Create security groups that identify personnel and roles for managing physical and environmental protections.
 Require admins who are accessing sensitive computational resources to use *Titan Security Keys or some other form of MFA to verify access integrity.

 In the physical and environmental protection policy, define physical access control requirements for your organization.
 Identify facility entry and exit points for information system sites, access-control safeguards for such facilities, and inventory requirements.
 Take advantage of tools such as *Google Maps Platform to visually display and track facilities and entry and exit points for locational mappings.
-Use Resource Manager and *Private Catalog to control access to cloud resources, making them organized and easily discoverable.
+Use Resource Manager and *Service Catalog to control access to cloud resources, making them organized and easily discoverable.

 Use Cloud Monitoring to configure loggable events, accesses, and incidents.
 Define organization-wide physical access events that should be logged in Cloud Logging.
 Use *Incident Response Management to address physical security incidents that have been triggered, and consolidate findings in *Security Command Center.